AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 1. Create a MySQL user for MBI
 1. Enter the connection and user info into MBI

-It's not as complicated as it might sound.
+It is not as complicated as it might sound.
 Let us get started.

 ## Retrieving the MBI public key {#retrieve}